Estonia, Lithuania and Latvia

 Riga is our destination for today.
 We visit the Art Nouveau district by coach and take a walking tour of the pedestrian historic centre, both guided in English.
 Included will be a restaurant lunch within the old city and free time for a wander.

 We drive south from Riga to Latvia’s grandest Baroque building, the Rundale Palace, which has 138 rooms furnished in the Rococo style.
 We will stay in our motorhomes overnight in the Palace car park, no facilities so an opportunity to use your motorhomes own.
-Throughout the afternoon you will have unlimited access to the magnificent grounds and gardens.
-This evening there will be a private guided tour of the Palace interior followed by dinner in the Palace’s own restaurant from where it is no more than a short walk back to your motorhome beds at the end of the evening.
+Throughout the afternoon you will have access to the magnificent grounds and gardens.
+This afternoon there will also be a guided tour of the Palace interior, followed in the evening by dinner in the Palace’s own restaurant, from where it is no more than a short walk back to your motorhome bed at the end of the evening.
 65 miles

-We leave Latvia and cross back into Lithuania, heading for our next campsite on the UNESCO protected Curonian Spit nature reserve (2017 – £25 for a motorhome to enter, payable locally).
-To reach the Curonian Spit we take a short ferry journey across the Curonian Lagoon (2017 – £35 return, payable locally).
-180 miles
+We leave Latvia and cross back into Lithuania, heading for our next campsite on the UNESCO protected Curonian Spit nature reserve.
+To reach the Curonian Spit we first need take a short ferry journey across the Curonian Lagoon (2022 – £35 return, payable locally) and then pay an entry fee to the reserve (2022 – £25 for a motorhome to enter, payable locally).
+190 miles

 Sandwiched between the Curonian Spit and the mainland is the Curonian Lagoon Nature Reserve.
 Today we see much of this protected area with a boat cruise on the lagoon accompanied by a light lunch.

 A free day to relax in preparation for the evening.
-Having spent 28 days in the Baltic’s, tonight we have a ‘Farewell Evening’ in the campsite bar/restaurant with local music, dinner and drinks, a time to enjoy and reflect on the many places visited over the last month.
+Having spent 22 days in the Baltic’s, tonight we have a ‘Farewell Evening’ in the campsite bar/restaurant with dinner and drinks, a time to enjoy and reflect on the many places visited over the last 3 weeks.

 INCLUDED IN PRICE